 What do the sensitivity and specificity rates mean for patients?

 The 97.73% specificity means that if the test is positive, there’s a very high chance the patient actually has CMVR.
-The 87.11% sensitivity indicates that the test correctly identifies about 87 out of 100 people who have the condition, missing approximately 13%.
+The 87.11% sensitivity indicates that the test correctly identifies about 87 out of 100 people who have the condition, missing approximately 13%, according to the Uy et al. findings.

-The integration of teleretinal screening into routine HIV care represents a significant advancement in preventing avoidable blindness among vulnerable populations.
-As healthcare systems worldwide grapple with resource constraints and growing HIV care demands, this evidence provides a foundation for implementing cost-effective screening programs that could preserve vision for thousands of patients.
+The integration of teleretinal screening into routine HIV care represents a significant advancement in preventing avoidable blindness among vulnerable populations, according to the study authors.
 Future research should focus on real-world implementation studies and long-term patient outcomes to fully establish the clinical and economic value of this diagnostic approach.